ethereumclassic/tweets-eth_classic/USER_GUIDE.md

 * Announcements of projects', dApps', companies' or individuals' newsworthy contributions to the Ethereum Classic ecosystem, without any "official" approval of the entity or product, are a proper use of this information channel.

 **_This is not a communications channel whose content will be directed by any single group or individual._**
-* Any member of the community who so desires may compose a message to be tweeted and submit it through the content contribution procedure described in this guide.
+* Any member of the community may compose a message to be tweeted and submit it through the content contribution procedure described in this guide.
 A group of volunteer reviewers will curate the submitted tweets to ensure that it complies with the communities' rules governing content.
 After a proposed tweet's content is reviewed and found to be in compliance by a number of reviewers, it is then queued and tweeted by the software automatically.
 Any community member can volunteer to be a reviewer.
 Any community member may be involved in proposing, discussing and adopting the rules governing content.
 Any community member may submit a tweet.
 Such decentralization at the very heart of the Ethereum Classic community's management of its "ETC-branded" communications assets puts one of our core philosophies to work for all to see.

 **_ETC walks it like we talk it!_**